At-Home Care for

 How do I schedule a pressure ulcer wound care service?

-Scheduling a pressure ulcer wound care service with our team at NYC Wound is easy.
-Simply call us directly and our Care Coordinator will assist: (516) 855-7655
+Scheduling a pressure ulcer wound care service with team at NYC Wound is easy.
+Simply call us directly and Care Coordinator will assist: (516) 855-7655

 What types of wounds do you treat as part of the healing journey?